WaiveCar/Waivecar/README.md

 Since this is all a web-app with a few hooks, you can debug it over usb like any other website.
 See [here](https://developers.google.com/web/tools/chrome-devtools/debug/remote-debugging/remote-debugging?hl=en).
 Essentially you type `chrome://inspect` inside of a modern version of chrome and if the magic is set up right, you can look at the current running app using the chrome inspector.

 This can be especially helpful because it's not always easy to know what all these tools end up creating as the final form inside the app.

+Also if you long-press the waivecar logo on the initial screen you have an option of using different servers.
+I'm not documenting the names here because they could change without me remembering to change the documentation...
+Try it and check the code.

 ## Config